Travis Jankowski Preview, Player Props: Rangers vs. Mets

 Mets Pitching Rankings

-- The Mets have the 19th-ranked team ERA across all MLB pitching staffs (4.50).
+- The Mets have the 19th-ranked team ERA among all MLB pitching staffs (4.48).

-- Mets pitchers combine to surrender 162 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- The Mets will look to Reyes (0-2) in his third start of the season.

-- In his most recent outing on Tuesday against the Atlanta Braves, the right-hander went 4 2/3 innings, allowing three earned runs while surrendering eight hits.
+- The righty last pitched on Saturday, Aug.
+12 against the Atlanta Braves, when he tossed 4 2/3 innings, allowing five earned runs while giving up eight hits.

-- The 28-year-old has a 5.54 ERA and 7.3 strikeouts per nine innings across 19 games this season, while giving up a batting average of .300 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.